 Tricia told us about the photo doubles that often appeared in the background.
-She would personally explain to them how they should act, such as “No you’re not a model, you’re a worker Six.”
-Ron Moore wanted to bring attention to how much acting experience Tricia had under her belt before starting BSG.
-Tricia revealed that had been a dead body in CSI Las Vegas finale, and an indie film with Judd Nelson, Jeremiah.
+She would personally explain to them how they should act, such as “No, you’re not a model, you’re a worker Six.”
+Ron Moore then wanted to bring attention to the audience of how much acting experience Tricia had under her belt before starting BSG.
+Tricia revealed that had been a dead body in CSI: Las Vegas finale, and was also in an indie film with Judd Nelson, Jeremiah.
 She was a nobody before BSG.

 Michael Trucco recalled that it was a tough hill to climb, because a lot of people didn’t like his character at first.
 As for whether there was a plan, he said his plan was to stay on the show!

-Speaking of plans, Tricia pointed out that her character kept saying the line that she had a plan, but she herself didn’t know what it is!
+Speaking of plans, Tricia pointed out that her character kept saying the line that she had a plan, but she herself didn’t know what it was!

 David Eick knew that the show was a success at its second Comic-Con, when someone had made trading cards of his and Ron Moore’s caricatures.